 Organizations with higher maturity in defining customer-focused KPIs, evaluating performance against them and transparently sharing results (internally and externally) tend to outperform their expectations for customer-centric performance over time.
 When customer centric performance is made public and considered important to overall business performance, more attention is given to driving customer-centric performance.

-In our experience helping clients define and implement effective customer metrics and measurement practices, we’ve seen first-hand how first-hand how strategically aligned measurements can focus an organization’s efforts on the right activities and initiatives for success.
+In our experience helping clients define and implement effective customer metrics and measurement practices, we’ve seen first-hand how strategically aligned measurements can focus an organization’s efforts on the right activities and initiatives for success.
 Our data suggests that organizations that formally measure and report against customer experience at the highest levels (e.g., using Net Promoter Score, Likelihood to Recommend or other benchmark metrics) are 2.5 times as likely to overperform or significantly overperform against their expectations.

 Taking a deeper look at these organizations through the lens of customer performance measurement maturity reinforces this insight (maturity here isn’t about whether these companies do or don’t measure customer experience; it relates to the degree with which have they built the sophistication and culture to do so across all aspects of their operating model).
 Roughly 60% of respondents that self-reported as Developing or below in their implementation of customer-focused KPIs performed below their expectations for customer performance.
 In essence, a failure to robustly measure and monitor customer success often leads to unmet goals.
 Conversely, 50% of organizations that robustly and comprehensively defined customer-focused metrics and build a culture of customer-centric performance through regular, transparent reporting and discussion exceeded their expectations.